 Becoming physically active is one of the most beneficial decisions a person in recovery can make.
-When someone becomes addicted, dependent on drugs and alcohol to make it through their everyday life, the BODY (the circulatory, digestive, endocrine, muscular system,), the MIND (your decision-making skills, learning ability, goal setting, emotional health,) and the SPIRIT (the sense of feeling connected to something greater than yourself) become rewired thus wreaking havoc on their well-being.
-Fortunately, addiction is a treatable disease and there is MUCH hope.
-We at Serenity Light Recovery, believe in the healing powers of fitness and exercise; so much so, that we offer not only client fitness classes but also staff boot camp and yoga classes multiple times a week.
+When someone becomes addicted, they depend on drugs and alcohol to make it through their everyday life.
+The body (the circulatory, digestive, endocrine, muscular system), the mind (your decision-making skills, learning ability, goal setting, emotional health), and the spirit (the sense of feeling connected to something greater than yourself) become rewired thus wreaking havoc on their well-being.
+Fortunately, addiction is a treatable disease, and there is much hope.
+We at Serenity Light Recovery, believe in the healing powers of recovery fitness.
+So much so, that we offer not only client fitness classes but also staff boot camp and yoga classes multiple times a week.
 Our team recognizes how important exercise is for our mind, body, and spirit.

-Exercising regularly helps reduce stress by increasing concentrations of norepinephrine–a chemical produced by the body that helps moderate cortisol/stress levels.
-Stress builds up in our bodies constantly throughout the day; while we are driving, at work, studying or even watching t.v.
-Stress can come from a wide range of things; from poor posture to upsetting interactions and both recent and past trauma.
+Regularly exercising helps reduce stress by increasing concentrations of norepinephrine–a chemical moderating cortisol/stress levels.
+Stress builds up in our bodies constantly throughout the day; while we are driving, at work, studying, or even watching t.v.
+Stress can come from a wide range of things, from poor posture to upsetting interactions and both recent and past trauma.
+A high level of stress is widely recognized as the number one cause of relapse after a period of recovery.
 Exercising gives stress a healthy outlet to escape.
-It is widely recognized that high levels of stress is the number one cause of relapse after a period of recovery.
-For this reason, we feel it is imperative we incorporate healthy ways to rid the body of this tension.

-If you are just starting out and feel overwhelmed or perhaps you have special limitations, I highly recommend you reach out to a reputable certified personal trainer.
+If you are just starting and feel overwhelmed or have special limitations, reach out to a reputable, certified personal trainer.
 A personal trainer is an invaluable resource in reaching your fitness and even life goals.
-A certified personal trainer will teach you proper exercise movement and form, help you understand the importance of consistency and create a fitness plan tailored specifically to your needs, they will also encourage, coach and motivate you every step of the way on your journey to excellence.
+A certified personal trainer will teach you proper exercise movement and form.
+Also, they will help you understand the importance of consistency and create a fitness plan tailored specifically to your needs.
+A personal trainer is there to encourage, coach, and motivate you every step of the way on your journey to excellence.

-It’s so helpful to create a fitness tribe full of friends who want the best for you, a group of like-minded people who want to help you stay accountable to your goals and dreams!
-Similarly to 12 step programs, this fellowship improves outcomes, gives people a sense of purpose, and creates a bond.
-Don’t be afraid, if you don’t feel like much of an athlete start small, with a simple 10 or 15-minute daily walk, increasing your progress as you feel ready.
-Do your best to stay committed to your new fitness routine because YOU DESERVE TO THRIVE IN ALL YOU DO!
-Now get up, take a deep breath, smile and move!!!
-YOU GOT THIS!
+It’s so helpful to create a fitness tribe.
+This group of like-minded people who want the best for you will help you stay accountable.
+Similarly to 12 Step programs, this fellowship improves outcomes, gives people a sense of purpose, and creates bonds.
+Don’t be afraid if you don’t feel like much of an athlete.
+Start small, with a simple 10 or 15-minute daily walk, increasing your progress as you feel ready.
+Do your best to stay committed to your new fitness routine because you deserve to thrive in all you do!
+Now get up, take a deep breath, smile, and move!
+You got this!